-The Patrol Division is supervised by two Patrol Sergeants and consists of two platoons of six officers each.
+The Patrol Division is supervised by Captain Steve Woodard who has Four Patrol Sergeants and eleven police officers.

 The Patrol Division works 12-hour shifts and will normally be seen in our black and white patrol units.
 Patrol officers are on duty 24 hours a day, 7 days a week and are dispatched by the Denton County Sheriff’s Office.

 The Trophy Club Police Department uses state of the art body and car cameras at all times.
 Each officer within the TCPD is issued a body camera, which he/she is required to wear upon any interaction with citizens.
 The body cameras are on at all times, but the officer turns on the record option during each exchange in order to have a record of exactly what occurred.
 If you have any more specific questions, feel free to contact me at email@example.com.

 The Backbone of a Police Agency